AdaGold/solar-system/README.md

     # => Did you mean?  color
     ```

-1. Below your `Planet` class, add a method called `main` that will exercise your code.
+1. Add another file, `main.rb`.
+This file should `require` `planet.rb`, and contain one method called `main` that will exercise your code.
 This method should create two different instances of `Planet` and print out some of their attributes.
 You will need to invoke `main` as the last line of your program.

 1. Add an instance method to `Planet` called `summary`.
 This method should _return_ (not `puts`) a string containing a nicely-formatted description of the planet.
 Exercise your `summary` method in the `main` method.